EngqvistLab/cheminformatics/README.md

 # Description of cheminformatics library
-The aim of this package is to easily obtain information the properties of small molecules.
+The aim of this package is to easily obtain information the properties of small molecules. **For example usage please refer to the "package_usage.ipynb" file.**

 ## Installation